rutrastone/rutrastone.github.io/attention_study.md

 ![rel_max](images/attention_max.max.png)
 ![rel_js](images/attention_js.max.png)

-Again, the best-performing method is *MST* and the 2-3 layer-head combination is observed across many languages and relations.
+Again, the best-performing method is *MST* and the 2-3 and 9-5 layer-head combinations are observed across many languages and relations.
 The easiest-to-decode relations appear to be *amod*, *aux*, *case*, and *det*.
 These, however, are typically easy relations where dependents often appear within one word of their heads in linear order.
 Below, we plot the maximum UUAS (as returned by any layer/head via *MST*) as a function of the average linear distance between words involved in a set of dependencies.

 ![linear_distance_score](images/linear_distance_max_corr.png)